Ideal Soil Mix For Alocasia? (Potting Mix Recipe+How To)

 Soil that drains too fast without retaining enough moisture will not be suitable for the plant.

-This is why a balance between drainage and retention is important to get the ideal soil mix for your Alocasia.
+This is why balancing drainage and retention is important to get the ideal soil mix for your Alocasia.

 If the soil doesn’t hold the required moisture, the plant will dehydrate and not grow or remain healthy.